garrandall/popular-music-data/tracks/main-chick-kid-ink-chris-brown.md

 But, girl, I'm just sayin' if you got a man back home, I don't know him (I don't know him) What?
 Just keep it on the hush
-Pocket full of trees, don't beat around the bush (Wait) Walk on green, I could even hear the putt (Ooh)
+Pocket full of trees, don't beat around the bush (Wait) Walk on green, I could even hear the putt (Oh)
 K.O. shawty when I hit her with a punchline (Ah)
 Get a couple shots when it's crunch time (Uh)
 Duckin' from my ex like a one time (Woop-woop)